-Canada geese get a bad rap.
+Canada geese, especially, get a bad rap.
 We all know this goose.
 It’s the one that chokes our parks, wanders around our neighborhoods and leaves great cylindrical snakes o’crap all over the place.
 Sky carp.
 Flying rats, Stinking, arrogant hissing birds that frighten children.

 Yeah, Canadas can be all of these things.
-But in the right circumstances they can be wonderful at the table, in many ways better even than either a domestic goose or a wild specklebelly goose, which is known to those of us who hunt them as “the ribeye of the sky.”
+But in the right circumstances they — and all the other species of goose — can be wonderful at the table, in many ways better even than either a domestic goose or a wild specklebelly goose, which is known to those of us who hunt them as “the ribeye of the sky.”

-As I was saying, there are all sorts of geese that look like Canadas, from tiny Aleutian geese no larger than a mallard, to the Giant Canadas, which can reportedly top 20 pounds.
-That, my friends, is one big-ass sky carp.
-The geese I shot were a mix of cacklers, which are only about 3 to 4 pounds, lesser Canada geese, which are about 5 to 7 pounds, and one big Western Canada, which weighed nearly 13 pounds.
-That was a monster.
+That leaves Canada geese.
+All sorts of geese look like Canadas, from tiny Aleutian geese no larger than a mallard, to the Giant Canadas, which can reportedly top 20 pounds.
+That, my friends, is one big-ass goose.
+Most honkers weigh around 12 pounds, more or less.

 Canada geese live lives like large mallards, which is why you see them sharing the same park ponds.
 Both birds will eat just about anything, but geese really dig grass, and yes, grain.
 How a Canada tastes depends on what that bird ate before you shot it.
 And because they are such eclectic eaters, it matters.

 This is a universal truth: The quality of goose meat hinges on the bird’s diet, farmed or wild.

 When it comes to cleaning geese, most of you will be working with store-bought birds.
 And while most are already plucked and gutted, you will still want to remove the giblets (often in a little bag in the cavity) and the bog blobs of fat in the cavity.